MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Live Example or Demo
 See under https://www.berg-reise-foto.de/tourenbericht-skitour/skitour-auf-den-sextner-stein-in-sudtirol/
+or any other travel or tour report on my page.

 ## Screenshot

 ![screenshot_live_site](./fotorama1.png)

 # Performance
 It is possible to reach a Google lighthouse Performance and SEO result of 100!
-It depends on the selected WordPress theme whether you reach 100 for the other values.
+It depends on the selected WordPress theme and server whether you reach 100 for the other values.
 It is still pending to add ARIA descriptions to the active elements of Fotorama.
-I'm working on that.
+Swiper is much better concerning ARIA.

 ![screenshot_lighthouse](./fotorama_multi_performance.jpg)

 # Note prior to installation
 The Plugin works together with "Asset Clean up" (https://wordpress.org/plugins/wp-asset-clean-up/ ).
 - I did not test other Plugins for Code-Optimization like Autooptimize or anything else.
-- The plugin was tested with wordpress versions 5.6 - 6.1 and PHP 7.4.2 - 8.0.1
+- The plugin was tested with wordpress versions 5.9 - 6.1.1 and PHP 7.4.2 - 8.0.1
-- The plugin was tested with other Plugins using leaflet Map:
-- It works together with:
-    - Leaflet Map (uses the same script-handle 'leaflet_js')
-    - Geo Mashup
-    - Google Maps Easy
-- It causes Javascript-Errors in browser with:
-    - GEO my WordPress
-    - MapPress Maps for WordPress
-    - Leaflet Maps Marker
-    - Ultimate Maps by Supsystic
-    - WP GPX maps

-The new "Plugin-Checker" shows you an error message if one of the above plugins is used together with fotorama_multi.

 # Installation